Three Scholarship Types:

-- Binoculars, boots, basic medications, backpacks, or personal items
+- Binoculars, boots, basic medications, backpacks, or other personal items

-- Medical insurance.
+- Vaccinations and medical insurance.
 All participants must provide proof of medical insurance before travel.

-- To complete a scholarship application you will need to have electronic copies of your written essay, your CV, and for the Local Opportunities Scholarship: proof of citizenship and proof of current residence.
+- To complete a scholarship application you will need to have electronic copies of your written essay, and for the Local Opportunities Scholarship: proof of citizenship and proof of current residence.

-- You do not need to complete a normal course registration when applying for a scholarship, just the scholarship application.
-However, if you are planning to attend the field course even if you do not receive a scholarship we recommend completing a course registration since there is no other way to reserve your space.
+- You do not need to complete a normal program registration when applying for a scholarship.
+However, if you are planning to attend the field program, even if you do not receive a scholarship, we recommend completing a program registration since there is no other way to reserve your space.
 If you have registered for a course, and then you win a scholarship, your course downpayment would be refunded to you in full.

-- If you do not win a scholarship, but still want to attend the course, you will have roughly two weeks after the announcement to make a paid reservation.
-This is only possible if there are still spaces available in the course.
+- If you do not win a scholarship, but still want to attend the program, you will have roughly one week after the announcement to make a paid reservation (if space is available).
+This is only possible if there are still spaces available in the program.

-- All applicants must be at least 18 years old at the time of attending the course
+- All applicants must be at least 18 years old at the time of attending the program

 - You must be able to get to the local contact point.
 FPI will not pay for transportation costs from your hometown to this point, or back to your home.

 - Each candidate must demonstrate at least average competence in written and spoken English, as instruction on the course will be provided in English.
-This having been said, many non-native English speakers have successfully attended our courses in the past.
-If any of the instructions below are confusing to you, please do not hesitate to contact us at info[at]fieldprojects.org.
+Many non-native English speakers have successfully attended our courses in the past.
+If any of the instructions on this page are confusing to you, please do not hesitate to contact us at info[at]fieldprojects.org.

-- Do NOT include your name or any identifying information in your essay, or it will be removed before submission to the grant committee.
+- Do NOT include your name or any identifying information in your essay.

 Frequently Asked Questions about FPI Scholarships